|Monthly Tech-Tip |

 Alternate Names: Alumina Calcined, Calcnd Alum, Ground Alumina, Corundum

 Calcined alumina is generally used in the manufacture of high-grade ceramic shapes, refractories and fused alumina abrasives.
-It can be compressed to produce a fired density of 3.8 or more.
-Amazingly, ceramic bodies containing 95% or more alumina are being employed to produce ceramic parts for a wide range industries (fired to 1400C or more).
+It can be compressed to produce a fired density of 3.8 or more (with the right particle size distribution).
+Amazingly, ceramic bodies containing 95% or more alumina are being employed to produce ceramic parts for a wide range of industries (fired to 1400C or more).
 Fabrication methods and glazing vary according to application.

-Calcined (or alpha) alumina is made by roasting a source alumina powder at 1200-1300C to convert it to pure Al2O3 (when calcined near 2000C large hexagonal, elongated tablet shaped crystals form as "Tabular Alumina").
-The alpha form is the densest and most stable crystalline form of alumina.
+While there are various degrees of calcining, the materials used in ceramics (alpha alumina) are made by calcining the powder at 1200-1300C to convert it to pure Al2O3 (when calcined near 2000C large hexagonal, elongated tablet-shaped crystals form as "Tabular Alumina").
+The alpha form is the densest and most stable crystalline form.
 It is insoluble in water but is soluble in hydrofluoric acid and potassium bisulfate.
-Unground calcined aluminas are typically 100-300 mesh, but much finer grades (often called "Ground Alumina") are produced by milling.
-Calcined aluminas are available in numerous grades based on the heat treatment applied, crystal size, soda content, and degree of thermal conversion to alpha phase.
-Soda content is a major factor in determining the final use (low soda materials are used for electronic applications, medium soda for electrical insulation and porcelains, high soda for glass, glaze, fiberglass and electrical porcelain).
+Unground calcined aluminas are typically 100-300 mesh, but much finer grades (ground and reactive alumina) are produced by milling - one common grade is 98% minus 325 mesh (45 microns) and 90% minus 12 microns.
+Another reactive grade has 1-micron particles!
+In addition to heat treatment and particle size calcined aluminas also distinguish themselves by crystal size, soda content, and degree of thermal conversion to alpha phase.
+Soda content is a major factor in determining the final use (low soda materials are used for electronic applications, medium soda for electrical insulation and porcelains, high soda for glass, glaze, fibreglass and electrical porcelain).

-Some exceptionally fine 'super ground' grades are available which can be made into casting slurries of very high specific gravity and which cast well with very low shrinkage (even though alumina powder is not a plastic material).
+Some exceptionally fine 'super ground' grades can be made into casting slurries of very high specific gravity, they cast well with very low shrinkage (this is amazing since alumina powder is not a plastic material).
 Deflocculation can be achieved using a low pH (3.5-4.5) positive anion mechanism employing hydrochloric or nitric acid, a high pH (11-12) cation mechanism with alkali hydroxide salt additions, or with the addition of standard alkali polyelectrolyte dispersants.
 With the addition of organic binders, alumina bodies can be cast and pressed into a wide variety of shapes requiring heat and abrasion resistance.
 Alumina parts are then sintered to permit discrete crystals to react with each other to form larger ones.
-Coorstek AD-94 is an example of a very high alumina content body, they publish alot of physical data about the material.
+Coorstek AD-94 is an example of a very high alumina content body (they publish a lot of physical data about the material).

-Although it might seem logical to calculate a chemically equivalent substitute of alumina and silica for part of the kaolin in a recipe (i.e. to reduce glaze shrinkage in high kaolin recipes) this will likely not work unless the alumina is ground to micron sizes (very expensive).
-This is because the high melting temperature of the raw alumina, it will simply act as a matting agent.
-Notwithstanding this, alumina is added to glazes in the tile industry to impart matteness and texture (depending on particle size).
-In addition, for glazes that have alot of melt fluidity, an addition of pure calcined alumina powder can stabilize the melt while maintaining most of the visual effect.
+Although it might seem logical to calculate a chemically equivalent substitute of alumina and silica for part of the kaolin in a glaze recipe (i.e. to reduce glaze shrinkage in high kaolin recipes) this will not work unless the alumina is milled to micron sizes.
+Because of the high melting temperature of the raw alumina only micron-sized particles will dissolve the melt.
+The tile industry knows this - so they can add alumina to glazes to impart matteness (sometimes very low percentages will do the job, less than 5% for example).
+Pure calcined alumina powder can also stabilize glaze melts while maintaining most of the visual effect.

 Unlike hydrated alumina, the calcined material has no loss in weight on firing.
 Thus it produces no gases of decomposition.

 Alumina (preferably in the calcined form) can be used in clay bodies as an aggregate and filler in place of quartz.
 This can increase the firing range, decrease quartz inversion firing problems, and increase hardness and whiteness in the fired body.
-However, alumina is much more expensive.
+However, again, the cost of alumina is prohibitive.

 The Ravenscag:Alumina mix was applied to a buff stoneware fired at cone 10R (by Kat Valenzuela).
 Matting begins at only 5% producing a very dry surface by 15%.
 This "psuedo matte" surface is simply a product of the refractory nature of the alumina as a material, it does not disassociate in the melt to yield its Al2O3 as an oxide (as would a feldspar, frit or clay).
 The same test using alumina hydrate demonstrates that it disassociates somewhat better (although not completely).